PHIL 7016 Topics in the History of Philosophy

 Coordinator Dennis Schmidt Opens in new window

-Description This unit surveys selected philosophers or philosophical movements in the history of philosophy, and of the relevance of such philosophical perspectives for contemporary debates.
-The unit will include a selection of material that will give students a deeper understanding of the history of philosophy from Ancient Greece to the present day.
+Description This subject surveys selected philosophers or philosophical movements in the history of philosophy, and of the relevance of such philosophical perspectives for contemporary debates.
+The subject will include a selection of material that will give students a deeper understanding of the history of philosophy from Ancient Greece to the present day.

 School Humanities & Comm Arts

 Student Contribution Band HECS Band 4 20cp

 Level Postgraduate Coursework Level 7 subject

 Students must be enrolled in a postgraduate program.